henrikrxn/henrikrxn.github.io/Multiple-Github-accounts.md

-# Multiple Github accounts on Windows: Git 2.13 has new helpful feature
+# Multiple Github accounts on Windows

 This post concerns Git 2.13.0 (and upwards) on Windows.
 I expect some of the issues will go away in future Git versions.